Danish Arabia expedition

-The Danish Arabia expedition (Den Arabiske Rejse) was a Danish scientific expedition to Egypt, Arabia and Syria.
-Its principal goal was to elucidate the Old Testament with additional research goals concerned with natural history, geography and cartography.
+The Danish Arabia expedition (Den Arabiske Rejse) was a Danish scientific expedition to Egypt, Arabia, and Syria.
+Its principal goal was to elucidate the Old Testament with additional research goals concerned with natural history, geography, and cartography.
+The expedition began in 1761.
 It had six members, of whom only Carsten Niebuhr survived, returning to Denmark in 1767.
 The journey has been chronicled by the 20th century novelist, Thorkild Hansen, in his novel Arabia Felix.

 Members

 Six people went on the expedition, and five died. † denotes which members died on the expedition.